 One evening I set up camp next to him, maybe to soak up some of that strength.
 Two hours later, I was done with my homework.
 And I left the room without shame.
 Why?
 It’s because I saw up close that Mr. Marine was in fact distracted the whole time he hovered over his books and notes.
 He wasn’t an efficient studier at all.
 He was just burning time.

 Sometimes people work long hours because they haven’t figured out efficiency.
-Sometimes people work because they don’t want to go home.
+Sometimes people work late into the night because they don’t want to go home.
 But never assume that the Office MVP is always the first-one-in and last-one-out.